-NASA is sending a new solar-powered lander to Mars next month to check out what’s been happening for the past 4.5 billion years
+NASA is about to launch a new solar-powered lander to Mars — here’s what the InSight will do on the red planet

 - NASA

-NASA calls it “a self-hammering heat probe.”
+NASA calls the device “a self-hammering heat probe.”

-InSight’s probe, roughly one and a half stories tall, will check the temperature below the surface of Mars.
+InSight’s probe, which is roughly one and a half stories tall, will check the temperature below the surface of Mars.

 - source